wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ### Producing Continuations

-There are three different ways in which continuations are produced:
-`cont.{new,suspend,bind}`.
-A fresh continuation object is allocated with `cont.new` and the current continuation is reused with `cont.suspend` and `cont.bind`.
+There are three different ways in which continuations are produced (`cont.new,suspend,cont.bind`).
+A fresh continuation object is allocated with `cont.new` and the current continuation is reused with `suspend` and `cont.bind`.

 The `cont.bind` instruction is directly analogous to the mildly controversial `func.bind` instruction from the function references